section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 ### Let's Recap

-1. We set up our Agora Account and created a project using the Project Management Dashboard and acquired the App Id which we later used in the app to initiate the Agora Engine Instance.
+1. We set up our Agora Account

+2. We created a project using the Project Management Dashboard and acquired the App Id

-2. We cloned the starter code.
+3. We cloned the starter code.

-3. We passed a UUID when we navigated to the Conference screen from the Home Screen which is the channel ID used for the Conference.
+4. We passed a UUID when we navigated to the Conference screen which is the channel ID used for the Conference.

-4. We set up the Agora UI Kit by passing the App ID and the Channel ID as a prop.
+5. We set up the Agora UI Kit by passing the App ID and the Channel ID as a prop.

-5. We added an End Call Callback to go back to the Home Screen.
+6. We added an End Call Callback to go back to the Home Screen.

-6. We modified the button styles to match the button color in the Home Screen.
+7. We modified the button styles to match the button color in the Home Screen.

-7. We added a Share button to share the UUID with others from the Conference screen.
+8. We added a Share button to share the UUID with others from the Conference screen.

 Congratulations, :partying_face: You did it.